-While what works for one person might not work for another, there are some things that can help when it comes to building self-belief and cultivating an entrepreneur mindset, such as having a growth mindset.
+While what works for one person might not work for another, there are some things that can help when it comes to building self-belief and cultivating an entrepreneurial mindset, such as having a growth mindset.

 But if you want to be successful in life, it’s essential that you learn how to overcome these negative voices and start believing in yourself again.